 Monday July 22nd – Clergy Family and Board of Trustees Members are invited to attend a dinner at Saint Nicholas church following Vespers.
 The dinner will be a Mediterranean buffet and will be held in the Saint Nicholas Cultural Center.
 Be our guests!

-Breakfast Stations – A Grab-n-Go breakfast station will be setup in the Devos Place Secchia Lobby Tuesday through Saturday.
-Coffee and other beverages, muffins, boxed cereal, fruit cups, etc., will be available for purchase as you make your way from morning services to your first event.
+Breakfast Cart – A Grab-n-Go breakfast station will be setup in the Devos Place Secchia Lobby Tuesday through Saturday.
+Coffee and other beverages and light breakfast food will be available for purchase as you make your way from morning services to your first event.
 Pay with a credit card or charge to your room, but don’t go hungry!

 Tuesday, July 23, 2019, 2:30 p.m. -Meyer May Frank Lloyd Wright House.
 Take advantage of this rare opportunity to experience a Prairie house exactly as Frank Lloyd Wright intended – join us for a tour of the Meyer May house.
 The house was designed in 1908, by renowned architect Frank Lloyd Wright for local businessman Meyer May.
 It is a fine example of Wright’s Prairie School era and is one of the most completely restored of Wright’s Prairie residences.
 It was renovated by the Steelcase company in 1986, and is fully furnished with a mixture of original pieces, reproductions of original pieces, and similar style items from the period.
 Some highlights include art glass windows, carpets woven according to Wright’s designs and colors, and a Niedecken mural.
 The tour will include a 30-minute introductory film followed by a docent-led walk through the house.
 Meet in the Amway Hotel lobby, either at 2:15 p.m. to connect with a walking group, or at 2:30 p.m. to ride to the house.
 The Meyer May House is located in Grand Rapid’s historic Heritage Hill District, a 1.4 mile walk from the Amway Hotel.
 Heritage Hill is one of the largest urban historic districts in the United States.Its 1,300 homes date from 1843, and represent nearly every style of American nineteenth and early twentieth-century architecture.
 These were the homes of lumber barons, teachers, judges, and legislators who shaped the city’s future.
 Heritage Hill was designated by the American Planning Association as one of 2012’s Great Places in America.
 Transportation back to the hotel will leave the house at 4:30 p.m.